MoMakkawi/Organizer/README.md

 ### 5️⃣ Organizer.Console :
 #### 🔷 How can the user benefit from Organizer.Console ?
-The user is asked to enter the path to the .cs file located on his device, as this file contains a class that inherits from Organizer Service, as the previously explained [above](#Usage), and then the necessary functions are called as shown [below](#ConsoleNotes).
+The user is asked to enter the path to the .cs file located on his device, as this file contains a class that inherits from [```OrganizerService```](https://github.com/MoMakkawi/Organizer/blob/master/Src/Organizer.Usage/OrganizerServices.cs) class, as the previously explained [above](#Usage), and then the necessary functions are called as shown [below](#ConsoleNotes).
 <a name="ConsoleNotes"></a>